-According to a 2018 Migration and Remittances report from the World Bank, remittance inflows to low and middle-income countries hit a record $528 billion USD last year.
-India topped the list of remittance receiving countries at $80 billion.
-China ($67b), Mexico, The Philippines (both $34b) and Egypt ($26b) followed.
-Meanwhile, the USA, GCC countries, and the Russian Federation are the top remittance sending countries.
+According to a 2018 Migration and Remittances report from the World Bank, remittance inflows to low and middle-income countries hit a record $528 billion last year.
+India topped the list of remittance-receiving countries at $80 billion.
+China ($67 billion), Mexico, The Philippines (both $34 billion) and Egypt ($26 billion) followed.
+Meanwhile, the USA, GCC countries and the Russian Federation are the top remittance sending countries.

 Migrants seeking better opportunities in wealthier countries drive the demand to send some of the profits home.
 Currently, however, many rely on banks or expensive money transfer services to send and receive funds.